Smoothing Out Sticking Points: Sampling from Discrete-Continuous Mixtures with Dynamical Monte Carlo by Mapping Discrete Mass into a Latent Universe: Simulation study

 We infer $\pos_j$ based on independent spike-and-slab priors with a standard normal slab.
 To assess how the samplers' performances depend on posterior sparsity levels, we experiment with three different values of $\pslab$: $0.001$, $0.01$, and $0.1$, covering under-, exact, and over-estimates of the true sparsity.
-For simplicity, we take $\sigma^2$ as known and focus on the inference on $\pos$.
+For simplicity, we take $\sigma^2$ as known in the linear regression case and focus on the inference on $\pos$.
+In the logistic case, we give $x_0$ a flat prior $\pi(x_0) \propto 1$, which can be jointly sampled with $\pos$ by setting its prior slab probability to be 1 and prior slab standard deviation to be infinite.